m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 For instance, we can block third-party cookies.
 When we visit a site like newyorktimes.com, it can place cookies on our browser.
 Additionally, it can embed content from other third-party sites, like Facebook, Twitter, and Google, and those sites can also place cookies in our browser.
 By blocking third-party cookies, we reduce tracking to just the site that we are currently visiting.

-Additionally, you can tell your browser that you don’t want to be tracked.
+Additionally, you can tell your browser that you don't want to be tracked.
 Many browsers allow you to set flags like this, and they pass that information along to the websites that you visit.
 Whether the website honors the request is a different story.

 You can also delete your cookies periodically, block popups, and use private browsing.
 Each of these activities helps to reduce the amount of information an entity can capture about you.